PavithraRajkumar95/hybrid-recommendation-system/README.md

 # 🎬 Hybrid Movie Recommendation System

+🚀 Improved Precision@10 from 9% → 41% using hybrid recommendation strategy

 🔗 **Live App:** http://18.212.98.145:8501

 A production-ready **Hybrid Recommendation System** that combines **Content-Based Filtering** and **Collaborative Filtering** to deliver personalized movie recommendations.
 Deployed using **Docker + AWS EC2** with an interactive **Streamlit frontend** and **FastAPI backend**.